 Finding the right gear is usually done through online research, communicating with other expedition sailors, connecting with the supplier in question, and then finally drawing the conclusion based on the matrix of inputs.
 We have been fortunate enough to have some of our gear sponsored.
 We do, however, only accept gear that we believe is the best suited to our needs.

 In general, we like to keep the boat configuration as clean and simple as possible.
 We are also influenced by space limitations, and all gear is subject to a cost benefit assessment.
 Furthermore, we focus on longevity from a performance point of view, cost point of view and from an environmental point of view.

 Expedition sailing involves a large amount of aspects, ranging from sailing itself, to meteorology, understanding nature and technical know-how.
-It´s a massively complex activity, and one we will never fully master, which is part of the reason for our passion for sailing.
+It´s a massively complex activity, which is part of the reason for our passion for sailing.
 In addition to the sailing, we have the additional complexity of a wide range of activities such as climbing, diving and paragliding.
 As for the gear, we never rest on our laurels.
 It´s continuously tweaked and improved as we gain more experience.